 Peter Reichart's practice focuses on dispute resolution in complex commercial cases.
 He represents clients before state courts, arbitral tribunals and supervisory authorities.
-Among other areas, his practice includes disputes in the field of banking law, bank supervisory law, industrial and infrastructure projects, and directors and officers liability.
+His practice includes disputes in the field of banking law, industrial and infrastructure projects, media law, and directors and officers liability.

-Peter Reichart joined Wartmann & Merker in 1999 and has been a partner since 2002.
-Previously, he worked as a legal assistant to Prof Dr Walter R Schluep (chair for Swiss and European private law and commercial law) (1992-1994); clerked at a district court (1994-1996); was an associate with an international law firm in Zurich (1996-1998); and was a visiting foreign lawyer with Jenner & Block, Chicago (1999).
+Peter joined Wartmann & Merker in 1999 and has been a partner since 2002.
+Before, he worked as a legal assistant to Prof Dr Walter R Schluep (chair for Swiss and European private law and commercial law) (1992-1994), clerked at a district court (1994-1996), was an associate with an international law firm in Zurich (1996-1998) and a visiting foreign lawyer with Jenner & Block, Chicago (1999).

-Peter Reichart graduated from the University of Zurich in 1991 (lic iur).
+Peter graduated from the University of Zurich in 1991 (lic iur, magna cum laude).
 He earned his doctorate degree in 1995 with a thesis in private international law (summa cum laude; Professor Walther Hug prize).
-In 1999, he graduated from the University of Michigan Law School (LLM).
+In 1999, he graduated from the University of Michigan Law School in Ann Arbor (LL.M).